 I had the pleasure of obtaining the first edition of this book that was shipped to the US.
-In 2009, I had the pleasure of taking the Management Consulting MBA course at NC State University from Susan Hewitt Schaper.
-Her class was one of the best I took during my time at NC State.
+In 2009, I took the Management Consulting MBA course at NC State University from Susan Hewitt Schaper, which was arguably one of the best courses in the MBA program.
 Susan's reading list for the class was so cutting edge that it was a novelty I was even able to obtain a copy of the book.
 As a designer taking MBA classes, Business Model Generation was a breath of fresh air for me, providing the visual tools to allow the design thinking skill set to have a canvas upon which to engage otherwise analytical conversations.
 For a while, I had a massive business model canvas printed out and posted on the wall of my office with dry erase markings and sticky notes all over it.
 Today, we simply use a digital whiteboard via Mural to track the many iterations of the Trig BMC and that of our clients'.

 “A business model describes the rationale of how an organization creates, delivers, and captures value.
 Business model innovation is about new ways of creating, delivering, and capturing value.” - Alex Osterwalder